 India: The World’s Largest Democracy

 India is the world’s largest democracy with nine hundred million eligible voters, more than three times that of the United States.
 Compared to the United States, which has just two parties in Congress—and a handful of independent members—India has more than thirty parties with seats in its parliament and another 2,300 vying for representation at the local and state levels.
 Most Indians say they are satisfied with their democracy, but Indian democracy has its share of problems.
-Although elections are generally well run, free, and fair, politicians are frequently accused of corruption—handing out bribes and making unrealistic promises in exchange for votes.
+Although elections are generally well run, free, and fair, politicians are frequently accused of corruption and bribery.
 Almost half of India’s newest members of parliament in 2019 face criminal charges.
 The large number of parties in India’s parliament also makes decision-making slow, and many rank the country’s bureaucracy as one of Asia’s most excessive and sluggish.

 Hindu Nationalism Challenges a Secular India

 The drafters of India’s constitution envisioned a diverse, multicultural country where religious minorities like Muslims, Sikhs, and Christians would be treated equally.
 Early Indian governments passed laws to protect minority rights and promote this Indian version of secularism, but those who disagree with this multicultural view have gained power in recent decades.
 These Hindu nationalists believe the government should prioritize the interests of Hindus, who make up 80 percent of the Indian population.
 These nationalists oppose what they view as government concessions to Muslims, like banning books deemed offensive to Islam and allowing Muslims to use Islamic law for marriage and inheritance.
 And their tactics have sometimes been violent.
 Extremist Hindu nationalist mobs demolished a mosque said to be built on the site of a Hindu temple and have beaten to death Muslims accused of illegally slaughtering cows, which are sacred in Hinduism.
 They also lobbied the central government for years to revoke the special status of Kashmir—India’s only Muslim-majority state—that has allowed the state to remain relatively autonomous and largely prevented non-Kashmiris from buying up land in Kashmir.
-With a pro–Hindu nationalist party sweeping recent elections and finally revoking Kashmir’s autonomy in 2019, many people believe the country’s secularism is at risk.
+After sweeping recent elections, pro-Hindu nationalist lawmakers finally revoked Kashmir’s autonomy in 2019 and passed a law making it easier for non-Muslim immigrants from certain countries to become citizens, placing the country’s secularism at risk.

 Pakistan: A Democracy, or One in Name Only?